Raphael-Boichot/The-TinyGB-Printer/README.md

 **How to make it:**
 - Solder the pin headers on the Pi Pico, the SD shield, the level shifter and the step-up converter.
 Beware of which side you solder the pin header.
 Check if you can drop the uf2 file to the Pico, it must blink red on and off, it's normal.
 - Solder the caps and the 3.3V converter first.
 They are surface mount components but big enough to be soldered easily.
 Don't be afraid by their size.
-They are not tiny, trust me.
+They are not tiny, you're just too far.
-- Solder all parts with minimal the clearance possible against the PCB.
+- Solder all parts with the minimal clearance possible against the PCB.
 - Trim and reflow all pins on the back side to get a clean finish.
 I personally trim pins as short as possible before soldering but there is a risk of scratching the solder mask, so be carefull.
-- Solder the battery box terminals and stuck the PCB on it with double sided tape for example (or hot glue).
+- Solder the battery box terminals and stuck the PCB on it with double sided tape for example (or hot glue if you're addicted to hot snot like me).
 - You're ready to print !

 The device draws between 90 mA (printing @133 MHz) and 210 mA (peak when accessing SD card @250 MHz), so couple of AAA batteries should last on average more than 2 hours of continuous printing and AA more than 5 hours, pessimistic estimate.
 More than batteries on a modded Game Boy anyway.